Avoid legal issues with compliant job descriptions

 Many employers add a broader, catchall statement in their job descriptions.
 This often reads as “other duties as assigned” or something similar.
 It’s meant to cover as-needed duties that pop up throughout the course of employment.

 Because it’s such a vague statement, courts generally don’t consider this catchall as an essential function of the job.
-Therefore, those added duties are usually considered non-essential and get ignored when determining a reasonable accommodation or approving FMLA leave.
+Therefore, those added duties are usually regarded as non-essential and ignored when determining a reasonable accommodation or approving FMLA leave.
 However, there is a recent federal court decision